Field-induced compensation of magnetic exchange as the possible origin of reentrant superconductivity in UTe$_2$: Results and Discussion

 Remarkably, the jump of the torque at \Hm for finite tilt angles changes from strictly negative to strictly positive values, not from negative values to zero.
 Therefore, in the ``polarized state'' above \Hm the magnetic moments and $H$ are not collinear and have a dominant $b$-axis component even for $\theta\geq45^\circ$.
-This is a new feature, which could not be observed in previous studies \cite{Ran2019extreme, Miyake2019} that were only sensitive to the longitudinal magnetization.
+This is an additional feature revealed by our magnetic torque measurements.
+In comparison to the previous magnetization studies\ \cite{Ran2019extreme, Miyake2019}, magnetic torque is sensitive to the transverse component of the magnetization.